 9. Therapist in an EMDRIA Approved training progression.

 Moving up through these levels takes time, effort, practice, study and dedication.
 With each level, responsibility broadens as well as risk.
 But the ability to impact the community and contribute to healing also expands in wonderful ways.
 What are you aiming for?

-If you are not certain or know exactly what you want but need support to make it happen, please reach out to us at Connect EMDR for training in Orlando, FL.
+If you are not certain or know exactly what you want but need support to make it happen, please reach out to us at Connect EMDR for virtual and in-person EMDR therapy training.